Kymkim/genshin-character-cnn/README.md

-# CNN for Genshin Impact Charater Classification
+# CNN for Genshin Impact Character Classification

 This is Convolutional Neural Network (CNN) architecture designed to classify images of characters from **Genshin Impact**!
 It draws inspiration from the elegant simplicity of **VGGNet**, integrating deep convolutional layers with modern image augmentation techniques for better generalization.